rickyg365/tictactoe/README.md

 ━━━╋━━━╋━━━
  7 ┃ 8 ┃ 9

-Choose spot: to select a square, input the number of the corresponding square
+Choose spot: => input the number of the corresponding square to select a square.
 ```